PortMidi/portmidi/portmidi/trunk/pm_linux/README_LINUX.txt

 README_LINUX.txt for PortMidi
 Roger Dannenberg
-8 June 2004
+29 Aug 2006

-To make PortMidi and PortTime, go back up to the portmidi directory and type make.
+To make PortMidi and PortTime, go back up to the portmidi directory and type

+make -f pm_linux/Makefile

+(You can also copy pm_linux/Makefile to the portmidi directory and just type "make".)

 The Makefile will build all test programs and the portmidi library.
 You may want to modify the Makefile to remove the